chmagitt/iothub-private-endpoint/chapters/setup.md

 ## IoT Hub
 Install Azure IoT in your subscription.<br>
-Follow the Quick Start in Azure Documentation for [IoT Hub Creation](https://docs.microsoft.com/en-us/azure/iot-develop/quickstart-send-telemetry-iot-hub)
+Follow the Quick Start in Azure Documentation for [IoT Hub Creation](https://docs.microsoft.com/en-us/azure/iot-develop/quickstart-send-telemetry-iot-hub)<br>

-## Node JS device simulation (Laptop)
+## Laptop: Node JS device simulation
 This application on the Laptop will be white listed, then blocked  then  connected through the VPN gateway to IoT Hub. <br>
 You need to install [NodeJs](https://nodejs.org/en/download/). <br>
-Follow the Quick Start in Azure Documentation to [Send telemetry to IoT Hub](https://docs.microsoft.com/en-us/azure/iot-develop/quickstart-send-telemetry-iot-hub?pivots=programming-language-nodejs)
+Follow the Quick Start in Azure Documentation to [Send telemetry to IoT Hub](https://docs.microsoft.com/en-us/azure/iot-develop/quickstart-send-telemetry-iot-hub?pivots=programming-language-nodejs)<br>

-## VPN client (Laptop)
+## Laptop: VPN client
 Download the latest version of the Azure VPN Client install files using one of the following links:<br>
 - Install using Client Install files: https://aka.ms/azvpnclientdownload.<br>
-- Install directly, when signed in on a client computer: [Microsoft Store](https://go.microsoft.com/fwlink/?linkid=2117554)
+- Install directly, when signed in on a client computer: [Microsoft Store](https://go.microsoft.com/fwlink/?linkid=2117554)<br>

+## Laptop: Visual Studio Code with Azure IoT Extensions - it is optionnal
+This it THE ligtweight application for developer which provide interesting feature for this setup
+- Connect to IoT Hub as a 3rd party Device Management application
+- Monitor the telemetry received by IoT Hub
+You can download and install the [VS code Application](https://code.visualstudio.com/Download) then the [Azure IoT Extensions](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-tools)

-## Azure IoT Edge (Laptop) - it is optionnal
+## Laptop: Azure IoT Edge - it is optionnal
 This requires to run a EFLOW VM on the Laptop if you want to also test IoT Edge in addition to Azure IoT SDK<br>
 Follow the [IoT Edge on Windows installation Guide](https://docs.microsoft.com/en-us/azure/iot-edge/quickstart?view=iotedge-1.4)<br>
-You don't need to deploy module, we can check the connectivity status with IoT Edge without sending data.
+You don't need to deploy module, we can check the connectivity status with IoT Edge without sending data.<br>

 ## Azure VM - Windows 10 or 11
 You need a Windows VM for the Jumpbox.<br>
 It can be an existing WM as you don't need to install any application and you just need a couple of IP address in the VM VNET for 2 private endpoints and VPN gateway.<br>
-For a new VM, you can follow this Quick Start guide: [Create a Windows virtual machine in the Azure portal](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-portal).
+For a new VM, you can follow this Quick Start guide: [Create a Windows virtual machine in the Azure portal](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-portal).<br>

 ## Rapsberry Pi Online simulator
 This application will creat a second IoT device to show the IP filtering capabilities of IoT hub. <br>